microsoft/ccf-app-samples/data-reconciliation-app/docs/adr/02-data-schema-strategy.md

 ### Option2: Defining Data Schema via API

-In this strategy, members define their data schema using a dedicated endpoint and API store their schema definition in the K-V store.
-When new data is submitted by a member, API gathers the data schema from the K-V store and then runs validation, data reconciliation etc. using that schema.
-When a member requests data reconciliation report, API will generate the report using their registered data schema format.
+In this strategy, the members define their data schema using a dedicated endpoint and API to store their schema definition in the K-V store.
+When new data is submitted by a member, API gathers the data schema from the K-V store and then runs validate, data reconciliation etc. using that schema.
+When a member requests a data reconciliation report, the API will generate the report using their registered data schema format.

 Data schema registry API payload could become: